Suji Kwock Kim

-Suji Kwock Kim (also S. K. Kim) is a Korean-American-British poet-playwright.
+Suji Kwock Kim is a Korean-American-British poet and playwright.

-Life
+Early life and education

+Kim's parents, grandparents and great-grandparents were all born in what is now North Korea.
+Her maternal great-grandfather co-founded 조선어학회, the Korean Language Society, during the Japanese occupation of Korea.
+He later became a linguistics professor and dean at Yonsei University in Seoul.

-She was educated at Yale College, the University of Iowa Writers' Workshop, Seoul National University and Yonsei University, where she was a Fulbright Scholar, and Stanford University, where she was a Stegner Fellow.
+Kim was educated at Yale University, the University of Iowa Writers' Workshop, Seoul National University and Yonsei University, where she was a Fulbright Scholar, and Stanford University, where she was a Wallace Stegner Fellow.